Wladimir Klitschko

 From 2004 to 2015, Wladimir and his brother Vitali Klitschko (himself a multiple-time world champion) dominated heavyweight boxing, a period typically known as the "Klitschko Era" of the division.
 In 2006, Wladimir regained a portion of the world heavyweight championship after defeating Byrd in a rematch to win the International Boxing Federation (IBF) and IBO titles.
 He won his second WBO title by defeating Sultan Ibragimov in 2008.
 Following his defeat of Ruslan Chagaev in 2009, Klitschko was awarded the Ring title, and lastly he won the World Boxing Association (WBA) title (Unified version, later Super version) from David Haye in 2011.

 During Klitschko's reign as world heavyweight champion, his fights would reportedly generate up to 500 million viewers worldwide.
 (Note: Attributed to multiple sources:) Klitschko holds all-time records for the longest time spent as world heavyweight champion at 4,382 days and most fighters beaten for the world heavyweight championship, at 23.
-(Note: Attributed to multiple sources:) He also holds records for the most wins and title defences of the unified championship (Note: "Four-belt" era: WBA, WBC, IBF, and WBO.) in professional boxing history.
+(Note: Attributed to multiple sources:) He also holds records for the most wins and title defences of the unified championship (Note: WBA, WBC, IBF, and WBO era) in professional boxing history.
 In 2011, both Wladimir and Vitali entered the Guinness World Records book as brothers with most world heavyweight title fight wins (30 at the time; 40 as of 2020).
 Klitschko was inducted into the International Boxing Hall of Fame Class of 2021, having been elected in his first year of eligibility.

 Early life

-Klitschko was born in Semipalatinsk, Kazakh SSR, Soviet Union (now Semey, Kazakhstan).
+Klitschko was born on 25 March 1976 in Semipalatinsk, Kazakh SSR, Soviet Union (Semey, Kazakhstan).
 He is the son of Nadiia Ulianivna Klychko (née Bulyno) and Volodymyr Rodionovych Klychko (1947–2011), a Soviet Air Force major general and a military attaché of USSR in East Germany.
-He is the younger brother of former WBC, WBO, and Ring magazine heavyweight champion Vitali Klitschko, the current Mayor of Kyiv.
+He is the younger brother of former WBC, WBO, and Ring magazine heavyweight champion Vitali Klitschko, the incumbent Mayor of Kyiv.
 Klitschko's paternal grandmother was Jewish.

 The Klitschko brothers lived as children in Czechoslovakia from 1980 to 1985, where their father was stationed with the Soviet Forces.
 They attended a school designated for children of Soviet soldiers in the town of Mimoň in Northern Bohemia.

-The Klitschko brothers lived in Pripyat, Ukrainian SSR from 1985 to 1986, when the town was evacuated following the Chernobyl nuclear disaster.
-The elder Klitschko was also one of the commanders in charge of cleaning up the effects of the Chernobyl nuclear disaster in 1986 and was afterward diagnosed with cancer.
-He also served as a military attache at the embassy of Ukraine in Germany.
-His mother is Nadiya Ulyanivna.
+The Klitschko family lived in Pripyat, Ukrainian SSR from 1985 to 1986, when the town was evacuated following the Chernobyl nuclear disaster.
+The father was one of the commanders in charge of cleaning up the effects of the disaster in 1986 and was afterward diagnosed with cancer.
+He later served as a military attache at the embassy of Ukraine in Germany.

 Both Wladimir and Vitali hold PhDs in sports science, with Wladimir's dissertation discussing how much training to give to young athletes between 14 and 19 based on the development of their bodies.
 As a reference to their PhDs, Wladimir is announced as "Dr. Steelhammer", a nickname similar to his brother, Vitali, who goes by "Dr. Ironfist".